fire management banner

 The map and table below show current and proposed prescribed burns and their status.

-These burns are subject to final approvals and plans can change in response to changing weather conditions.
-Being responsive helps to ensure prescribed burns meet objectives and remain under control.
+These burns are subject to final approvals and plans do change due to changing weather conditions.
+Extra burns are added to the program as possibilities, to give us the flexibility to complete as many burns as possible, while ensuring they remain under control.

 Smoke management